Holistic Gum Disease therapy

 Minimal Invasive Non-Surgical or Surgical Gum Therapy with Ozone Therapy & Laser

-If you have periodontal (gum) disease, you are not alone.
-According to recent findings from the Centers for Disease Control and Prevention (CDC), one of the most common dental conditions experienced by millions of Americans is gum disease.
+If you have periodontal (gum) disease, bleeding gums, persistent bad breath, or sensitive teeth, you are not alone.
+According to recent findings from the Centers for Disease Control and Prevention (CDC), gum disease is one of the most common dental conditions affecting millions of Americans.
+However, we are here to help.

-Periodontal (gum) treatments at our holistic and biological dental practice with innovative technology can not only save you from severe dental damage and tooth loss, but it may also help reduce the risks of developing overall health problems that can be attributed to gum disease.
+As the leading Orange County Holistic and Cosmetic dentist, Dr. Horiyat and his highly skilled periodontist and hygienist will help you get your mouth back in shape to support your award-winning smile.
+With innovative technology, superior holistic methods, and proven principles, we may not only save you from severe dental damage and tooth loss, but we may also help reduce the risks of developing overall health problems that can be attributed to gum disease.

 Gum Disease Overview

-The healthy periodontal condition is characterized by firm and pink gums that do not bleed when brushed or flossed.
+A healthy periodontal condition is characterized by firm, pink gums that do not bleed when brushed or flossed.
 There should be no mobility in the teeth.
 Healthy individuals will have clean breath and a happy, confident smile.

 Have you ever wondered if you were at risk for gum disease?
 Maybe you’ve never thought about it, but there’s a chance you have one or more factors that could be putting you at risk.
-Consult with our certified holistic and biological dentist, periodontist, or hygienist who provides expert biological dental care to prevent, treat, and manage gum disease so you can keep a healthy smile for life in a healthy way.
+Ask our certified holistic and biological dentist, periodontist, or hygienist, who provides expert biological dental care to prevent, treat, and manage gum disease, helping you keep a healthy smile for life.

 Healthy Gum Vs. Gum Disease